wing5wong/artisan-whs-static/source/_curriculum/course-requirements.md

   Entry into all classes is subject to a satisfactory record in the preceding year.
 Success in the Whanganui High School examinations gives students provisional entry into their subjects the following year.
-Level 2 and Level 3 subject entry is confirmed through the NCEA examinations
+Level 2 and Level 3 subject entry is confirmed through the NCEA examinations.
 ---

 #### Course Requirements in Senior Classes: